Skip to main content

 “Hum…” Ajabdeh looked away.
 “Jante hai Ranima.”

 “Toh….”
-Jaivanta Bai got up looking at Ajabdeh.
+Jaivanta Bai got up, looking at Ajabdeh.

-“Hum Maa se kahenge ke shagun…” Ajabdeh looked away a little red as Jaivanta Bai hugged her.
+“Hum Maa se kahenge ke shagun…” Ajabdeh looked away, a little red as Jaivanta Bai hugged her.

 “Jija.”
 Pur entered awkwardly as both ladies wiped away their tears.

-“Shama kijiye maharanisa hum…” Pur apologized.
+“Shama kijiye maharanisa hum…” Pur apologised.

 “Aree nahi nahi humari baat puri ho gayi.”
 Jaivanta cupped her face.
 “Waise hum e ek baat apse bhi bolna.”